 Call Today!
 888-234-8376

-Schizophrenia and multiple personality disorder are both pre-existing medical conditions that can make it pretty difficult to qualify for a traditional term or whole life insurance policy.
+Schizophrenia and dissociative identity disorder (DID) are both pre-existing medical conditions that can make it pretty difficult to qualify for a traditional term or whole life insurance policy.

 Insurance companies are not necessarily going to disqualify applicants who suffer from these conditions due to any potential life threatening “symptoms” rather, it’s the overall affect that these conditions will have on the applicant’s ability to function in normal daily activities that will ultimately lead to their insurance denial.